MCR AND TX FACILITY UPGRADES

-Driven by significant growth that saw DAZN become one of the world’s largest sports broadcasters with over 25,000 events a year, coupled with further ambitious expansion plans, the company needed to dramatically increase its operator capacity at it’s TX facilities and to build added resilience into its technical operations.
+With over 25,000 events each year, DAZN was already one of the world’s largest sports broadcasters even before launching its service in more than 200 countries and territories in December 2020.
+Ahead of this expansion, the company needed to dramatically increase its TX operator capacity and to build added resilience into its technical operations.

-DAZN currently provides its services in Brazil, Spain, Germany, Austria, Switzerland, Canada, Italy, USA and Japan.
-It runs regional production hubs in several territories to handle tasks such as local-language commentary, with all content distribution routed through the UK media centres in Leeds and Bangor, Northern Ireland.
-It was critical therefore that these TX facilities be able to handle the massive increase in content output precipitated by the planned launch of DAZN’s services into new markets.
+DAZN runs regional production hubs in several territories to handle tasks such as local-language commentary, with all content distribution routed through UK media centres in Leeds and Bangor, near Belfast.
+It was critical therefore that these facilities be able to handle the massive increase in content output precipitated by the planned launch of DAZN’s services into new markets.

 In anticipation of this launch, ES Broadcast worked in partnership with DAZN to map out an upgrade programme, providing technological consultation, equipment supply, consultation on facility requirements such as power and air conditioning, system design, installation, documentation, uninterrupted migration from old to new systems, and decommissioning of former facilities.

 NEW TX PLATFORM TO PROVIDE AUTOMATED MULTI-CHANNEL PLAYOUT